 Mother’s Day did not start out in the American home with greeting cards, candy and flowers.
 The holiday actually has roots dating back to the Greeks.
 Here in the U.S., Mother's Day started 150 years ago.
 An Appalachian homemaker by the name of Anna Jarvis spearheaded an effort to bring awareness to the poor health conditions in her community.
 She felt the most effective way to marshal resources and get the effort done was through mothers in the region.

 When Anna Jarvis died in 1905, her daughter (also named Anna), memorialized her and her work on behalf of mothers through a special recognition campaign.
-Legend has it that young Anna remembered a Sunday school lesson that her mother gave in which she said, "I hope and pray that someone, sometime, will found a memorial mother's day.
-There are many days for men, but none for mothers."
+Legend has it that young Anna remembered a Sunday school lesson that her mother gave in which she said, "I hope and pray that someone, sometime, will found a memorial mother's day."

-From there a wave seem to catch on as Anna lobbied and got the attention of prominent business men and even presidents Taft and Roosevelt to support her campaign to create a special day to honor mothers.
-In 1914 after years of ongoing effort, Anna's hard work paid off when Woodrow Wilson signed a bill recognizing Mother's Day as a national holiday on the second Sunday in May.
+After years of an ongoing effort, Anna's hard work paid off when Woodrow Wilson signed a bill in 1914 recognizing Mother's Day as a national holiday on the second Sunday in May.